Geriatric Dentistry In St. Louis For Older Adults

 - Deep Sedation: Deep sedation, otherwise known as general anesthesia, is when the patient is completely asleep.
 This method ensures that patients have no memories of the procedure, perfect for those who do not have the ability to mentally or physically tolerate dental treatment.
 Only dentists who have completed an oral surgery residency or a two-year dental anesthesiology residency may provide this sedation method.

-- Moderate Sedation: Moderate sedation is known as sedation dentistry, patients are able to respond to their dentist throughout treatment.
+- Moderate Sedation: Moderate sedation is known as sedation dentistry.
+Patients can respond to their dentist throughout treatment.
 Moderate sedation does not put the patient to sleep.

 - Minimal Sedation: Minimal sedation includes the use of a mild sedative.
 No additional training is necessary for a dentist to apply this method.